dizzib/me2christ/src/site/judgement/intro.md

-# REPENT, FOR THE KINGDOM OF GOD IS AT HAND!
+# REPENT, FOR THE KINGDOM OF HEAVEN IS AT HAND!

-Friends, God warns us judgement day is coming, therfore let us flee from the wrath to come.